drosi94/hotelpalace/README.md

 # hotelpalace
-Website created by Visual Studio with ASP.net , C# for the lesson "Database Systems", AUEB
+Website created with Visual Studio with ASP.net , C# for the lesson "Database Systems", AUEB